opendocsg/slw-judgments-backfill/2008_SGHC_59/report.md

 27     The defendant applied for a permanent stay of all further proceedings on the ground that Singapore is not the natural and appropriate forum for the action.

-28     The governing principle for such a stay was recently reiterated by the Court of Appeal in _Rickshaw Investments Ltd and Another v Nicolai Baron von Uexkull_ [2007] 1 SLR 377 (“ _Rickshaw_ ”).
+28     The governing principle for such a stay was recently reiterated by the Court of Appeal in _Rickshaw Investments Ltd and Another v Nicolai Baron von Uexkull_ <span class="citation">[2007] 1 SLR 377</span> (“ _Rickshaw_ ”).
 The Court of Appeal held:

- 12 The governing principle in natural forum cases is that articulated in the seminal House of Lords decision of Spiliada Maritime Corporation v Cansulex Ltd [1987] AC 460 (“ Spiliada ”), which has been approved by the Singapore Court of Appeal on many occasions as being part of our local law (see, for example, the Singapore Court of Appeal decisions of Brinkerhoff Maritime Drilling Corp v PT Airfast Services Indonesia [1992] 2 SLR 776 (“Brinkerhoff”) and PT Hutan Domas Raya v Yue Xiu Enterprises (Holdings) Limited [2001] 2 SLR 49).
+ 12 The governing principle in natural forum cases is that articulated in the seminal House of Lords decision of Spiliada Maritime Corporation v Cansulex Ltd [1987] AC 460 (“ Spiliada ”), which has been approved by the Singapore Court of Appeal on many occasions as being part of our local law (see, for example, the Singapore Court of Appeal decisions of Brinkerhoff Maritime Drilling Corp v PT Airfast Services Indonesia <span class="citation">[1992] 2 SLR 776</span> (“Brinkerhoff”) and PT Hutan Domas Raya v Yue Xiu Enterprises (Holdings) Limited <span class="citation">[2001] 2 SLR 49</span>).

  13 In Brinkerhoff , Chao Hick Tin J (as he then was), delivering the judgment of the court, observed as follows (at 784, [35]):